telia-oss/appsync-resource/README.md

 ### `out`: Update or Create schema.

-Given a schema specified by `schemaContent`, to update AppSync existing schema to create AppSync new schema.
+Given a schema specified by `schemaContent`, to update/create AppSync  schema Or/And Given a resolvers JSON specified by `resolversContent`, to update AppSync existing schema resolvers.

 #### Parameters

-* `schemaContent`: *Required.* .grapqh schema String provided by an output of a task.
+* `schemaContent`: *Optional.* .grapqh schema String provided by an output of a task.

+* `resolversContent`: *Optional.* .json resolver String provided by an output of a task.

 ## Example Configuration